 - Despite the title, both countryside and urban outdoor adventures are welcome.

-- Large unheated covered areas like a barn or tent count as outdoors.
+- Unheated covered areas like a barn or tent count as outdoors.

 - Please comment on my host post and a minimum of 3 others of your choice.

 - If you use #CountryKids when commenting the post owner will know where your found them and hopefully come back to visit your post.